MSaideman/find-your-forever-friend/README.md

 I WANT to search for my best friend
 SO THAT I can be matched properly

-Acceptance Criteria:
 GIVEN I’m on the landing page WHEN I enter my zip code and pet type THEN I see a list of pets nearby that I can select in order to view details AND map of animals's locations.

-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage